partridge-tech/chris-blog/_content/2020/my-2020-biohacking-stack/index.md

 #### The Good

 Overall, the Muse has been fairly consistent, easy-to-wear even with headphones (though I think earbuds are better for this), and has some interesting options for tracking and designing your meditation sessions.
-It's been especially helpful to have the availity to review my meditation activity and engagement over time, and most metrics (while a little noisy) feel accurate.
+It's been especially helpful to have the ability to review my meditation activity and engagement over time, and most metrics (while a little noisy) feel accurate.

 The core functionality is fairly standard and surprisingly non-gimmicky, and getting audio feedback across a number of different meditation strategies takes some getting used to, but is ultimately helpful when guiding yourself.
 These meditations include: